seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type-with-seeds-file.md

 ![](/images/user-guide/extended-metadata/attribute_cvlist_type.png)
 {:.screenshot}

+### 10. Nested Extended Metadata
-10. **Nested Extended Metadata**: the attribute allows for a hierarchical structure where one Extended Metadata type definition can reference another, resulting in the nesting of these types within a single form.
+The attribute allows for a hierarchical structure where one Extended Metadata type definition can reference another, resulting in the nesting of these types within a single form.
 Furthermore, The inner Extended Metadata type can also now be defined as a list, with the form allowing new items to be added or removed.

 ```